This page provides information about sexting, such as when sending or posting an image becomes illegal.

 • you are 18 or over and you are “grooming” (encouraging) someone who is under 16 to engage in an illegal sex act with you; or

-• the image is of someone else and you share it or threaten to share it in a way most people would find unacceptable, unless the person in the image is 18 or over and they consent to it being shared in that way.
+• you share the image or threaten to share it in a way most people would find unacceptable, unless the person in the image is 18 or over and they consent to it being shared in that way.

-What makes something child pornography?
+What makes something child abuse material?

 What is ‘indecent’ depends on what most people would find indecent, so that could even include posing in underwear, for example.